ymattw/joyus/_posts/2015-09-27-vnc-back-to-work-over-ssh-tunnels.md

 tags: [ssh, tunnel, vnc]
 ---

-**Warning**: this post might be not accurate anymore, refer to you system man pages and online document to fix by yourself.
+**Warning**: this post might not be accurate anymore, refer to your system man pages and online document to fix by yourself.

 How it works: